What is Structural Bodywork?

 Usually you will start to feel the difference after the first session.
 To make a significant change in your body, it will take 3- 5 sessions to make that happen.

-Each session involves movement assessment and soft tissue manipulation
+Each session involves movement assessment and soft tissue massage

 Our Structural Bodywork Therapist